 • Who designed it?
 OldSalty3D

 • How printable/popular is it?
-This model has one make so far, looking shiny and golden.
+This model has five makes so far, as well as a handful of positive comments.
 The city is printed separately and glued to the base.
 The author recommends printing the city at 600% scale.

 • Where to find it?
 Printables